ahinchliff/emu_park/README.md

 6. Create strong passwords for the root and application mysql users.
 Encrypt these using and `yarn encrypt-config [password]` and copy the result into the local variables at the top of ``terraform/[environment]/main.tf`.
 7. In `terraform/main/main.tf` set the name of the database.
 8. Run `yarn deploy` to deploy the rest of the infrastructure.
+9. Connect to the database.
+Using the endpoint printed to the terminal, the username `root` and the password you specified in step 6.
+10. Run the script in `data/seed/mysql/APPLIED-01-schema.sql` replacing `[project_name]`.

 ## Pulldown

 1. Empty all files from all S3 buckets except the bucket used for the terraform state!!!
 2. Run `yarn destory`

-3. If deploying the infrastructure again you will need to start at step 4.
+If deploying the infrastructure again you will need to comment out the code uncommened in step 5 and start at step 4.